Conference or seminar

 Conference: "People’s food - people’s health: Towards healthy and sustainable European Food Systems"

-60 Million People in Europe suffer from diabetes and 55% of the adult population in Europe is overweight or obese.
-The prevalence of NCDs is rising and two thirds of premature deaths are caused by four major NCDS (cardiovascular disease, diabetes, cancer and chronic respiratory disease) in Europe.
+60 million people in Europe suffer from diabetes and 55% of the adult population in Europe is overweight or obese.
+The prevalence of noncommunicable diseases (NCDs) is rising and two thirds of premature deaths are caused by four major NCDS (cardiovascular disease, diabetes, cancer and chronic respiratory disease) in Europe.

 The Global Burden of Disease Study indicates that dietary factors and the supply of healthy food are crucial elements to tackle rising prevalence rates, obesity and overweight.
 The challenge is significant as governments, communities and individuals are confronted with increased health care expenditures, reduced work force capacities and environmental burdens.